 Every month we interview one of our hosts to learn about their backgrounds, projects, and passions.
-This month, we're saying hello to Alyssa Small, the sole Gryffindor of Secret Weapon Productions and resident bookworm on Wordstruck.
+This month, we're getting to know Cameron Fehring, our local trekkie and co-host of The “Meh” Generation.

 What drew you to podcasts, and what advantage do they have for you over other forms of media?

-What are some things you’ve learned in your first few years of making podcasts?
+What are some things you’ve learned in your first year of making a podcast?